Cited. Instant. Accessible.Canada-wide.

 Public legal databases give Canadians access to case law and statutes.
 They are search engines and libraries, not answers to a question.

-Court Stairs is built to give you a cited answer in seconds, by voice or text, in French or English, with deep links back to the public source so you can verify it yourself.
-Where legally permitted, we link out to public legal sources for verification.
+CourtStairs is built to give you a cited answer in seconds, by voice or text, in French or English, with clickable links back to the source so you can verify it yourself.

 What we focus on

-Five capabilities, built into one product
+Five capabilities, one product

-Each of these takes time to build.
-Together, they shape what Court Stairs is for.
+Each capability takes time to build.
+Together, they shape the purpose of CourtStairs.

 Bijural by design